 Once you've decided to earn investment income in a corporation, either because you've retained after-tax business income in a corporation (see Example 1) or you've incorporated an investment portfolio (see Example 2), you'll be able to earn investment income on that capital.
 You'll then need to decide whether or not to retain any after-tax investment income earned on that capital in your corporation.
-If there is a Retention Advantage, it may be better to retain and reinvest the after-tax investment income as dividends in the year the income is earned, so you can invest the after-tax proceeds personally.
+If there is a Retention Advantage, it may be better to retain and reinvest the after-tax investment income in your corporation.
+If there is a Retention Disadvantage, it may be better to distribute the after-tax investment income as dividends in the year the income is earned, so you can invest the after-tax proceeds personally.

 Continuing from Example 1, suppose that your corporation retains the \$8,780 of after-tax SBD Income, and uses the funds as capital to earn interest income of \$100.
-Your corporation would have \$49.83 after paying tax on the Investment Income of \$50.17 (\$100 × 50.17%, per the table of tax rates for CCPCs).
+Your corporation would have \$49.83 after paying tax on the Investment Income of \$50.17 ($\$100 \times 50.17\%$, per the table of tax rates for CCPCs).
 In Ontario, there's a Retention Advantage of 7.8% (per the tables of Integration Rates).
-If your corporation distributes its after-tax interest income to you as dividends, you'd currently have about \$7.80 (\$100 × 7.8%) less, or about \$42.03.
+If your corporation distributes its after-tax interest income to you as dividends, you'd currently have about \$7.80 ($\$100 \times 7.8\%$) less, or about \$42.03.
 It may, therefore, be better to retain the \$49.83 after-tax interest in the corporation.